 Chatuchak Weekend Market

-A walk through Chatuchak Weekend Market is a overload for the senses.
+A walk through Chatuchak Weekend Market located around the Bangkok City Center can be a overload for the senses.
 The smells of spice and ginger waft through the air, while crowds of people move around everywhere and the noises of pulsing bars and sizzling woks abound.
 Street food is everywhere here.
 The most popular varieties are seafood and sweets, often locally sourced and provided by small, family-run businesses that make their living through the market.

 The Market is open every Friday, Saturday and Sunday.
 On Friday it starts around 6pm and goes until Midnight.
 On both Saturday and Sunday, the market is open all day from 9am till 6pm.
-The desserts that are available at the market shouldn’t be missed by anyone with a sweet tooth!
+Known for serving the best of local food and desserts, make sure you enjoy these while here!
 You can pick through a selection of delicious treats including chocolate-dipped bananas, crepes and brownies.
+Needless to say, this is one place where you can indulge, while you continue to save money.
+Now that’s what we call a win-win situation!

 Food Courts in Bangkok

 A very popular place to stop for a bite to eat whilst spending a day in one of Bangkok’s shopping malls is a food court.
 Food courts provide the very best of Thai food and will have something that appeals to everyone.
-Many of the food courts in Bangkok take the form of markets spread across an array of different stalls, cafes, and restaurants that you can browse through and enjoy.
+Many of the food courts in Bangkok take the form of markets spread across an array of different stalls, cafes, and restaurants that you can browse through and enjoy, and are usually at a walking distance from popular hotels.
 The only real difference to street bazaars is that these courts are located inside major shopping centers.

 Some great food courts that you should not miss whilst shopping in Bangkok are: